-What is Iron Condor strategy?
+What is the Iron Condor strategy?

 Iron condor can be described as selling a put spread and call spread (both OTM usually).
-Since this position can lose only on one side it provides more premium per day compared to spread (this allows the trader to close the position early for profit).
+Since this position can lose only on one side, it provides more premium per day compared to spread (this allows the trader to close the position early for profit).

 The Iron condor profit profile consists of limited profit and limited risk (the potential risk is usually greater than the potential profit).
-If the stock remains in the middle of the profit range the seller will be profitable.
+If the stock remains in the middle of the profit range, the seller will be profitable.
 If the stock breaches one side, the trader will lose.
 There is a great deal of adjusting trades we can do in these cases, but this is a topic for another article.

-When to set up an Iron condor?
+When to set up an iron condor?

-There is an edge in setting up an IC in high IV environment (IV rank >80) where there is a greater chance of a volatility decrease.
+There is an edge in setting up an IC in a high IV environment (IV rank >80) where there is a greater chance of a volatility decrease.
 Another good practice is to sell the options on the other side of support and resistance level, to allow for more security in the position.

 How to set up an Iron Condor?

 When initiating an IC position we need to consider many variables, chief among them are the distance of the sold call and put options (can be different) and the ‘width of the wing’ – meaning the distance of the protecting option from the sold option.
-There are two main ways to set up an Iron condor, but because it is hard for traders to optimize IC with 4 different parameters, both ways are sub optimal:
+There are two main ways to set up an iron condor, but because it is hard for traders to optimize IC with 4 different parameters, both ways are sub-optimal:

 - Vanilla (static) Iron Condors